SUPERTEMPO/texttospeech/README.md

 # texttospeech
 This is microsoft text to speech sample app designed &amp; developed by peter kelvin torver using the microsoft text to speech nodejs sdk with reactjs &amp; nodejs express server.
+I have also implemented *unit testing* using *jest* and *end to end testing* using *supertest*.
 ## To See the demo
 A demo is worth a thousand words.
 Go to https://texttospeechapp.herokuapp.com/